Apple releases an upgrade to macOS yearly in the Fall. Learn how LITS plans for and supports these changes.

 Which versions are supported?

 Apple officially supports only the current OS version.
-As of 16 September 2024, this will be macOS Sequoia (15).
+As of 15 September 2025, this will be macOS 26 Tahoe.
 Important vendors such as Microsoft only support the current version plus the previous two versions (commonly referred to as N, N-1, and N-2).

 This means that every fall, the 3rd oldest version of macOS falls out of support for software such as MS Word and Excel.
 Because we rely on patches to Microsoft applications, as a campus we can't support operating systems older than N-2.